 Walter Jr., who was a theatrical producer*, hung out in locations that had strong ties to the homosexual community.
-Although throughout his life he was a gay man trying to appear to live a life as a straight man, he had a home in Key West and displayed his growing art collection in Provincetown, Massachusetts, in a 19th-century church building he bought from the Methodists.
+Although throughout his life he attempted to appear as a straight man, he had a home in Key West and displayed his growing art collection in Provincetown, Massachusetts, in a 19th-century church building he bought from the Methodists.
 The museum was nicknamed by locals as “The First Church of Chrysler” or “St. Walter’s”.
 The structure today serves as the Provincetown library.

 *Among many others, he produced New Faces of 1952, which launched the careers of Eartha Kitt, Paul Lynde and Carol Lawrence.
 Chrysler also produced the film "The Joe Louis Story."